Gaining respect from your dog

 pop correction with the “AH-AH!” and begin again.
 Do NOT repeat the ‘wait’ command.

 5. When your dog is calm and holding themselves in position, you are ready for the dog to come through.
 Give the ‘release' command.
-After your dog comes through the opening, offer them a treat and praise.
+After your dog comes through the opening, offer them a treat and/or praise.